turingschool/backend-curriculum-site/module2/lessons/active_record_associations_tdd.md

 end
 ```

+Run the tests again and now they should be passing!

 Why do we need a foreign key at the database level and the `belongs_to` method in the model?
 What do each of these things allow for?

 Let's play around in our development database by dropping in to the rails console `rails console` or `rails c`